 We offer related services either directly or in coordination with others that are responsive to the needs of YBS farmers and ranchers in our territory.
 Such services include crop insurance, credit life insurance, advance conditional payment accounts, fee appraisals, and equipment/vehicle leasing programs.
 We increase opportunities for YBS farmers by coordinating credit and credit services in the territory utilizing governmental and private sources.
 We utilize the FSA programs such as the 50/50 program or the 50/45/5 program.
 We continue to utilize FSA loan guarantees to assist us in meeting the needs of YBS borrowers.
 We have implemented effective outreach programs to attract YBS farmers and ranchers through sponsorships in area YBS organizations.
 We sponsor seminars that have YBS farmers as members or attendees.
 Our continued use of social media will strengthen our brand and allows us to reach a wider potential customer base.
-In addition, we are proud to invest in the future of our area youth by providing eight \$1,000.00 scholarships.
+In addition, we are proud to invest in the future of our area youth by providing four \$1,000.00 scholarships.
 The eligibility criteria allow the scholar to attend the school of their choice.
-In the fall of 2021, Premier worked with Northeastern Junior College to start a Premier Farm Credit Student Board.
+Since the fall of 2021, Premier has worked with Northeastern Junior College to offer students the opportunity to participate on the Premier Farm Credit Student Board.
 Our objective is to build relationships with local students interested in agriculture at an early stage of their education.
 We also provide monetary donations to young farmer organizations as well as area high school events and organizations such as 4-H and FFA.
 Staff members serve as 4-H Livestock judging coaches or as members of an FFA Advisory Board.
 Our qualitative efforts are strongly successful as all personnel are actively involved in furthering the opportunities for YBS producers within our territory.
 We continue to support the System's partnership with the Farmer Veteran Coalition, an organization aimed at mobilizing veterans to enter agriculture and feed America.
 We also support the System's "Home Grown by Heroes" program to help boost the marketing efforts for agriculture products produced by U.S. farmer veterans.

-During 2021, we donated to 136 different groups or organizations where YBS members are active.
-We are proud to report that 50% of the members of the Advisory Committee and the Nominating Committee are young, beginning and/or small farmers in our loan portfolio.
+During 2022, we donated to 126 different groups or organizations where YBS members are active.
+We are proud to report that 52% of the members of the Advisory Committee and the Nominating Committee are young, beginning, and/or small farmers in our loan portfolio.

-Quarterly reports are provided to our Board of Directors detailing the number, volume and credit quality of our YBS customers.
+Quarterly reports are provided to our Board of Directors detailing the number, volume, and credit quality of our YBS customers.
 We have developed quantitative targets to monitor our progress.
 Quantitative goals established in the 2022 Business Plan reflect an annual growth rate of 4.50% for Young, Beginning, and Small Farmers within loan numbers and classified volume.

-The three year goals we have established to increase market share of loans to YBS farmers and ranchers are as follows:
+The three-year goals we have established to increase market share of loans to YBS farmers and ranchers are as follows:

-(dollars in thousands) Young Fari mer/Rancher Beginning Fa rmer/Rancher Small Farm ner/Rancher Year Number Volume Number Volume Number Volume 12/31/2022 393 \$ 104,267 400 \$ 105,498 557 \$ 64,441 12/31/2023 411 \$ 108,958 418 \$ 110,245 582 \$ 67,341 12/31/2024 429 \$ 108,958 437 \$ 115,341 608 \$ 70,371
+(dollars in thousands) Young Farr mer/Rancher Beginning Fa rmer/Rancher Small Farm ner/Rancher Year Number Volume Number Volume Number Volume 12/31/2023 415 \$ 109,390 419 \$ 109,592 531 \$ 65,024 12/31/2024 435 \$ 114,860 460 \$ 115,071 558 \$ 68,275 12/31/2025 457 \$ 120,603 462 \$ 120,825 586 \$ 71,689